 Corticosteroids may increase the risks related to infections with any pathogen, including viral, bacterial, fungal, protozoan, or helminth infection.
 The degree to which the dose, route, and duration of corticosteroid administration correlate with the specific risks of infection is not well characterized, however, with increasing doses of corticosteroids, the rate of occurrence of infectious complications increases.
 Corticosteroids may also mask some signs of current infection.
 Although the FDA-approved product labeling states that corticosteroids are contraindicated in patients with systemic fungal infections, most clinicians believe that systemic corticosteroids can be administered to these patients as long as appropriate therapy is administered simultaneously.
 Avoid the use of dexamethasone in patients with a fungal infection or bacterial infection that is not adequately controlled with anti-infective agents.
 Activation of latent disease or exacerbation of intercurrent infection due to pathogens such as Amoeba, Candida, Cryptococcus, Mycobacterium, Nocardia, Pneumocystis, or Toxoplasma can occur in patients receiving systemic corticosteroids.
 Rule out infection with latent or active amebiasis before initiating corticosteroid therapy in patients who have spent time in the tropics or who have unexplained diarrhea.
 Use corticosteroids with caution in patients with known or suspected Strongyloides (threadworm) infestation as the immunosuppressive effects may lead to disseminated infection, severe enterocolitis, and sepsis.
+Cases of severe and disseminated strongyloidiasis have been reported following use of corticosteroids in combination with tocilizumab to treat patients with coronavirus disease 2019 (COVID-19).
+Before giving these drugs together to patients from strongyloidiasis endemic areas, consider administering ivermectin as prophylactic treatment.
 Reserve systemic corticosteroid therapy in active tuberculosis for patients with fulminating or disseminated disease and only in conjunction with appropriate antituberculosis therapy.
 Reactivation of tuberculosis may occur in patients with latent tuberculosis or tuberculin reactivity; close observation for disease reactivation is needed if corticosteroids are indicated in such patients.
 Furthermore, chemoprophylaxis is advised if prolonged corticosteroid therapy is needed.
 Advise patients receiving immunosuppressive doses of systemic corticosteroids to avoid exposure to persons with a viral infection (i.e., measles or varicella) because these diseases may be more serious or even fatal in immunosuppressed patients.
 Instruct patients to get immediate medical advice if exposure occurs.
 If exposed to chickenpox, prophylaxis with varicella-zoster immune globulin may be indicated.
 If exposed to measles, prophylaxis with pooled intramuscular immunoglobulin may be indicated.
 Avoid the use of corticosteroids in active ocular herpes infection due to the risk of corneal perforation.
 Corticosteroids should not be used in cerebral malaria.
 The use of ophthalmic dexamethasone formulations is contraindicated in most forms of cornea and conjunctiva viral infection including epithelial herpes simplex keratitis (dendritic keratitis), vaccinia, and varicella, and also in mycobacterial infection of the eye and fungal diseases of ocular structures.

 Do not use high doses of systemic corticosteroids such as dexamethasone for the treatment of traumatic brain injury.
 An increase in early mortality (at 2 weeks) and late mortality (at 6 months) was noted in patients with head trauma who were determined not to have other clear indications for corticosteroid treatment; in the trial, patients received methylprednisolone hemisuccinate.